Looking Glass Studios, Inc.

 Ultima Underworld: the Stygian Abyss

-were NPCs you could interact with.
-They inhabited the dungeon in little settlements, where they had bonfires, sleeping quarters and bathrooms.
-This in a time when dungeons in first-person games were a series of random, non-descript rooms connected by corridors.
-Ultima Underworld would become one of the most influential computer RPGs of all time, with technology, depth and atmosphere that left it's contemporaries far behind.
-The game received wide critical acclaim, it sold 500,000 copies and spawned a sequel with Ultima Underworld II: Labyrinth of the Worlds.
+At a time when first-person dungeon crawlers were a series of random, nondescript rooms connected by corridors, Ultima Underworld would become one of the most influential computer RPGs of all time.
+Its technology, depth, and atmosphere left it's contemporaries far behind.
+The game received wide critical acclaim, sold 500,000 copies, and spawned a sequel: Ultima Underworld II: Labyrinth of the Worlds.

-Before the sequel, though, Blue Sky would merge with Lerner Research to form Looking Glass Technologies, later to be renamed Looking Glass Studios.
-The first game under the new name would be System Shock, a game that built on what the company had done with the Underworld series and take it to new heights.
+Before release of its follow-up, however, Blue Sky would merge with Lerner Research to form Looking Glass Technologies, later to be renamed Looking Glass Studios.
+The first game under this new name would be System Shock, a game that took what the company had achieved with the Underworld series to new heights.

 System Shock